plank/laravel-metable/docs/source/datatypes.rst

 | Other Query Scopes   |     |
 +----------------------+-----+

 Objects and arrays will be serialized using PHP's ``serialize()`` function, to allow for the storage and retrieval of complex data structures.
-The serialized value is cryptographically signed with an HMAC which is verified before the data is unserialized to prevent PHP object injection attacks.
-The application's ``APP_KEY`` is used as the HMAC signing key.

 ::